 Are you suffering from chronic joint pain?
-If so, you may have heard about “stem cell” injections and may want to ask your doctor whether stem cell injections are right for you.
-If you want to avoid the surgical route of repairing a damaged knee or treating an arthritic shoulder, a stem cell injection may give you the relief you need.
+If so, you may have heard about “stem cell” injections and may want to ask your doctor whether these injections are right for you.
+If you want to avoid the surgical route of repairing a damaged knee or treating an arthritic shoulder, novel cell-based injections are becoming available and may give you the relief you need.
 However, this is a dynamic field and multiple questions remain unanswered.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Stem cells are special types of cells with the ability to self-renew or multiply.
-They have the potential to replicate into specialized cell types forming potentially any tissue in your body.
+Stem cells are special types of cells with the ability to multiply and self-renew.
+They also have the potential to replicate into specialized cell types forming potentially any tissue in your body.
 In other words, they can become a cartilage cell, a muscle cell or a nerve cell, says orthopedic surgeon Anthony Miniaci, MD.

 “They have a tremendous capacity to differentiate and form different tissues, so that’s the thought behind regenerating cartilage, regenerating nerve cells and healing any injured tissues,” he says.

-The source of stem cells is found in your own bone marrow or fat or you can also receive stem cells from donor sources, particularly amniotic sources such as the placenta or the amniotic fluid and lining surrounding a fetus.
-These cells are not part of the embryo, Dr. Miniaci says.
+There are multiple sources of adult stem cells found in your body, including bone marrow or fat, although you can also receive stem cells from donor sources, Dr. Miniaci says.

-The treatment team harvests stem cells from your bone marrow or fat or uses donor cells .
+The treatment team harvests cells from your bone marrow or fat, or uses donor cells.
 Later on, your treatment team injects the cells precisely into your joint, ligament or tendon.

 Theoretically, the cells when delivered will adjust inflammation and/or then divide and duplicate themselves and develop into different types of cells depending on the location into which they have been injected.
-For example, if you have damaged knee cartilage, stem cells placed near the damaged cartilage can develop into new cartilage tissue.

-However, for patients with a severe loss of cartilage or no cartilage at all, a stem cell injection is unlikely to create a new joint, Dr. Miniaci says.
+However, for patients with a severe loss of cartilage or no cartilage at all, a cell-based injection is unlikely to create a new joint, Dr. Miniaci says.

-“Severe loss of cartilage typically leads to bone erosion or bone deformity, so a stem cell injection is highly unlikely to work in terms of reversing those changes,” he says.
+“Severe loss of cartilage typically leads to bone erosion or bone deformity, so a cell-based injection is highly unlikely to work in terms of reversing those changes,” he says.

 It can, however, improve your symptoms of pain and swelling.